 Coordination + communication leads to successful industrial building project

-The Warren CAT project is a 110,000 square foot, 40-foot tall industrial facility built for bringing in large engines to break down, repair, and rebuild.
+The Warren CAT project is a 110,000 SF, 40-foot tall industrial facility constructed for housing large engines to break down, repair, and rebuild.

 This building included tilt-wall panels, masonry, a pre-engineered metal building, and structural steel, all tied together.
 Crossland used an acoustical metal liner panel, typically seen as decking, as a partition wall between areas of the shop.
 Many bridge cranes used in the engine breakdown process had to be installed before the roof could be added.

 The Warren CAT project was challenging on several levels.
 The building structure consisted of multiple materials – precast panels, masonry, pre-engineered metal building, and structural steel – so coordination and communication had to be constant and consistent at all levels.
 Additionally, many moving pieces required installation in a pre-defined specific order.
 A very rainy season in Oklahoma produced 60+ days of rain during this project.
 Fortunately, we self-performed the earthwork, concrete, and precast assembly, allowing us to control the schedule and keep the project on track despite the wet and muddy conditions.